 This Thandai recipe is more kid-friendly, and dairy-free because if I’m making something delicious I want my entire family to be able to enjoy it.

 The colourful festival of Holi usually falls at the beginning of spring when flowers are starting to bloom and the grass is turning green once again.
-It is when people throw brightly coloured powder at each other and spray coloured water.
-If you’ve seen the Cold Play video “Hymns for the Weekend” then you know a little bit of what I’m talking about.
+This festival is celebrated with coloured powder and coloured water and very messy clothes.
+The day usually ends with yummy food and drink.

-My husband is lactose sensitive and so I’m constantly looking for alternatives to regular milk in traditional Indian recipes.
-This is one of them and I was so delighted that it turned out delicious.
+My youngest is dairy-free and my hubby is lactose sensitive and so I’m constantly looking for alternatives to regular milk in traditional Indian recipes.
+This is one of them and I was delighted it turned out delicious.
 Not all my experiments do!
 Replacing whole milk with almond milk also makes this chilled Thandai drink lighter in calories, higher in Vitamin E and overall a good source of Calcium.
 You can of course switch the almond milk out for regular whole or 2% milk.

 As I was testing this recipe in my kitchen I knew I had to make it kid-friendly.
-Knowing my kids’ taste for ice cream, I thought that would be a good option.
-Surpisingly almond milk ice cream worked really well, in a kulfi-like way.
+Knowing my kids’ penchant for ice cream, I thought that would be a good option.
+Almond milk ice cream works really well, in a kulfi-like way.
 A little more crystalline than regular milk but oh so refreshing!
 After all Holi hai!

 For the Milk:

-Almond Milk – 4 cups (use regular whole or 2% mlk if you like)
+Almond Milk – 4 cups (use regular whole or 2% milk if you like)